Lisa Fischer, Ph.D.

 Matthew Ryan, M.A.

-Saint Louis University's English as a Second Language program is motivated by the knowledge that SLU is enriched by the global perspectives and cross-cultural exchanges that international students make possible.
-The mission of the program is to prepare academically talented English language learners for successful careers as undergraduate and graduate students at Saint Louis University through our commitment to excellence in teaching, service and learning.
+Saint Louis University's English as a Second Language Program is motivated by the knowledge that SLU is enriched by the global perspectives and cross-cultural exchanges that international students make possible.
+The program's mission is to prepare academically talented English language learners for successful careers as undergraduate and graduate students at Saint Louis University through our commitment to excellence in teaching, service and learning.

-Our academic English and pathway programs integrate language study, academic skills and cultural awareness, and they foster in students the intellectual curiosity that leads to recognition of a higher purpose to which we all contribute.
+Our academic English and pathway programs integrate language study, academic skills and cultural awareness.
+They foster in students the intellectual curiosity that leads to recognition of a higher purpose to which we all contribute.
 We embrace and enact the Jesuit tradition of Saint Louis University by uniting the pursuit of individual academic excellence with our dedication to developing a community of men and women for others.

-Academic English is designed for students who do not meet the English language entry requirements for an undergraduate or graduate pathway program.
+Academic English is designed for students who need intensive English language study before beginning an undergraduate or graduate pathway program.
 Upon successful completion of Academic English, students may progress to an undergraduate or graduate pathway program.

-Undergraduate International Year One and graduate pathway programs are ideal for international students who need additional English language and academic preparation before continuing to a degree program at Saint Louis University.
-The pathway programs combine intensive language study, academic skills development and credit-bearing coursework in a customized curriculum designed to move students successfully into their undergraduate or graduate degree program.
+Undergraduate and graduate pathway programs are ideal for international students who need additional English language and academic preparation before continuing to a degree program at Saint Louis University.
+The pathway programs combine intensive language study, academic skills development, and credit-bearing coursework in a customized curriculum designed to move students successfully into their undergraduate or graduate degree program.

-The ESL Program offers English composition, rhetoric and literature classes for international students.
-These courses are cross-listed with their counterparts in the English department.
+The ESL Program offers English composition, rhetoric, and literature classes for international students.
+These courses are equivalent to their counterparts in the Department of English.

 EAP 1500 College Composition for International Students (3 cr)